 Notification Requirements

 Consecutive systems are required to follow the Public Notification Rule and Consumer Confidence Rule.
 Consecutive systems that purchase ground water are required to notify their wholesale system, in addition to public notification requirements, in the event of a total coliform positive sample.
+Within 24 hours of being notified of the sample results, the consecutive connection system is required to notify the wholesale system of the total coliform positive sample.

 PUBLIC NOTIFICATION REQUIREMENTS